lukereding/caitlin_grid/README.md

 Then run the program like:

-`python add_grid.py -i ./example/examples.mp4 -m 1`
+`python add_grid.py -i ./example/example.mp4 -m 1`

-This line would result in frames that are spaced one minute apart.
-The resulting frames have the same dimensions as the video.
-They are numbered like `example_0000.jpg`, `example_0001.jpg`, and so on, where `example` is the name of the video.
+This line results in frames spaced one minute apart.
+We can confirm this is the case by looking at the timestamps in the photos in the `example` folder: each is one minute apart.
+These frame same dimensions as the video and are numbered like `example_0000.jpg`, `example_0001.jpg`, and so on, where `example` is the name of the video.
 The frames are saved in the directory containing the video file.

 To run a bunch of videos in parallel using GNU `parallel`, run: